meilisearch/documentation/reference/features/authentication.md

 You can specify a key by passing the `MEILI_MASTER_KEY` environment variable, or using the command line argument `--master-key`.

-After adding the master key, you can retrieve both the private and the public keys on the [keys route](/reference/api/keys.md).
+After setting up the master key, you can retrieve both the private and the public keys with the [keys route](/reference/api/keys.md).

 ## Communicating with a protected instance